FTuma/AdhocScraper/README.md

 ### First execution
 When executed the first time, this will download all the English adhoc announcements (as of 2019, ~25K) and store them into a file, adhoc.csv, in the data folder.

-After it finished the scraping of all announcements, it automatically starts to download the stock price data for all the companies based on the unique ISINs (as of 2019, ~1K) and write one file for each ISIN into the stocks subfolder of the data directory.
+After it finished the scraping of all announcements, it automatically starts to download the stock price data for all the companies based on the unique ISINs (as of 2019, ~1K) and write one file for each ISIN into the stocks or stocks_xetra subfolder of the data directory.

 The corresponding company meta data for each ISIN is written into adhoc_stocks_metadata.csv in the data folder.